 - Obtaining the dismissal of claims brought under the federal RICO Act and 42 U.S.C. § 1983 in a complex, multi-party case alleging a conspiracy between local government officials and the operators of a professional soccer team.

-- Defeating a request for an injunction of a $150 million construction project at the Curtis Center.
+- Defeating an effort to enjoin a $150 million construction project at the Curtis Center in Philadelphia.

 - Defending prominent recording artists against copyright infringement claims.